 - Put a hyphen in between the upper and lower notes you were able to sing (for example, B3-G6) and you have your vocal range!

-Keep in mind that if you’ve never taken singing classes or lessons, you will have a much more limited range than a trained singer, especially when it comes to the upper range.
+Keep in mind that if you’ve never taken vocal classes, you will have a much more limited range than a trained singer, especially when it comes to the upper range.
 So be careful not to wrongly label your voice as “low” until you’ve had some proper training.

 What are some easy songs to sing?

-There are many helpful singing apps that you can use to get some extra training in between singing classes or lessons.
-Here are some of the best apps that are available for singers.
+There are many helpful singing apps that you can use to get some extra training and practice.

 If you’re committed to improving your voice and learning how to sing well, you probably already know that there’s a lot more to it than just taking a deep breath and recalling the lyrics to your favorite songs.